BenjaminPlanterose/UMtools/README.md

 Although targeting 485,512 cytosines, the 450K technology employs 622,399 probe oligonucleotides.
 There are several reasons for this.
 To begin with, 450K combines three types of probes concerning detection:

-* Type I (n = 135,476) two bead types per cytosine
+* Type I (n = 135,476 x 2) - two bead types per cytosine

-  * Type-I Green (n = 46,289 x 2): Quantification is informative only in the Green channel
+  * Type-I Green (n = 46,289 x 2) - Quantification is informative only in the Green channel

-  * Type-I Red (n = 89,187 x 2): Quantification is informative only in the Red channel
+  * Type-I Red (n = 89,187 x 2) - Quantification is informative only in the Red channel

 * Type-II (n = 350,036): one bead type per cytosine, quantification is informative in both channels

 In addition, there are a set of quality control probes (n = 848):